St. Monica Parish is now a "Host Congregation"

 for Family Promise of Greater Indianapolis

-Along with our Cohort Parishes of St. Gabriel and St. Michael, St. Monica will host four homeless families in our buildings (our Outreach Center) two different weeks in 2020.
+Along with our Cohort Parishes of St. Gabriel and St. Michael, St. Monica will host four homeless families in our buildings (our Outreach Center) three different weeks in 2020.

 WEEK 1: Sunday, February 2 -thru- Sunday, February 9, 2020